 How Can I Pay My Holiday Credit Card Debt?

-I just sat down with all my holiday receipts, and honestly, I am really scared of how high my credit card bills are going to be in January.
+I just sat down with all my holiday credit card debt and receipts, and honestly, I am really scared of how high my credit card bills are going to be in January.
 Do you have any advice on how I can eliminate this debt – quickly?

 It sounds like you have a bad case of the holiday debt hangover!
 And that is bound to happen when you shop with the idea that you will buy this year’s gifts with next year’s money.

-The good news Laura is that you recognize your credit card bills are going to be high in the New Year and that you want to start taking steps today to eliminate your debts.
-Quickly eliminating your debt is possible, but you need to be prepared for some hard work and sacrifice in the months ahead.
+The excellent news Laura is that you recognise your holiday credit card debt is going to be high in the New Year and that you want to start taking steps today to eliminate your debts.
+Quickly eliminating your debt is possible, but you must prepare for some hard work and sacrifice in the months ahead.

 Be SMART about these goals.
-The need to be Specific, Measurable, Attainable, Relevant and Timely.
+They need to be Specific, Measurable, Attainable, Relevant and Timely.
 For example, your goal may be to “pay down $5,000 in credit card debt by March 1, 2014″.

-Now I don’t want you to just make this goal and forget about it.
-To be relevant, you need to write your goal down on a piece of paper and post it somewhere you will see it on a daily basis.
-Use this as a regular reminder of the goal you are working towards.
+Now I don’t want you to make this goal and forget about it.
+To be relevant, you need to write your goal down on a piece of paper and post it where you will see it daily.
+Use this as a regular reminder of the goal you set

-Remember, these sacrifices are only temporary and the expenses you cut can be put back in once you have reached your financial goal.
-In the meantime, all extra cash flow needs to be directed towards eliminating those sky high credit card bills.
+Remember, these sacrifices are only temporary, and you can come back to the expenses you cut once you have reached your financial goal.
+In the meantime, all extra cash flow needs to go towards eliminating those sky-high credit card bills.

-Finally, if your goal is to get out of debt – quickly, then don’t wait until the New Year.
-Start making cuts to your spending today and dedicate any and all available cash towards reaching your debt elimination goals.
+If your goal is to get out of debt quickly, then don’t wait until the New Year.
+Start making cuts to your spending today and dedicate all available cash towards reaching your debt elimination goals.

 Jeffrey Schwartz is the Executive Director of Consolidated Credit Counseling Services of Canada and President of the Credit Association of Greater Toronto (CAGT).